Relational De-Creation

 Luke 16:19–31

-“Now there was a certain rich man, and he was clothed in purple and fine linen, living in luxury every day.
-A certain beggar, named Lazarus, was taken to his gate, full of sores, and desiring to be fed with the crumbs that fell from the rich man’s table.
-Yes, even the dogs came and licked his sores.
-The beggar died, and he was carried away by the angels to Abraham’s bosom.
-The rich man also died, and was buried.
-In Hades, he lifted up his eyes, being in torment, and saw Abraham far off, and Lazarus at his bosom.
-He cried and said, ‘Father Abraham, have mercy on me, and send Lazarus, that he may dip the tip of his finger in water and cool my tongue!
-For I am in anguish in this flame.’
+“There was a rich man who was clothed in purple and fine linen and who feasted sumptuously every day.
+And at his gate was laid a poor man named Lazarus, full of sores, who desired to be fed with what fell from the rich man’s table.
+Moreover, even the dogs came and licked his sores.
+The poor man died and was carried by the angels to Abraham’s side.
+The rich man also died and was buried, and in Hades, being in torment, he lifted up his eyes and saw Abraham far off and Lazarus at his side.
+And he called out, ‘Father Abraham, have mercy on me, and send Lazarus to dip the end of his finger in water and cool my tongue, for I am in anguish in this flame.’

-“He said, ‘No, father Abraham, but if one goes to them from the dead, they will repent.’
+And he said, ‘No, father Abraham, but if someone goes to them from the dead, they will repent.’

 This passage is usually read in one of two ways.